Located in Santa Cruz, CA.

 it claims it is pure sine wave but I question if it is as my phone gets

 rather warm while it's charging it.)
-By turning a switch by

 the front driver's seat, and slipping an easy to reach